HovhannesHovakimyan/flask-app-monitoring-test/README.md

-# Flask App with Logging Using OpenTelemetry, Alloy, Loki, Promtail, and Grafana
+# Flask App with Logging Using OpenTelemetry, Alloy, Loki, and Grafana